Elevated Garden Box Wicking Planter:

 Some perennial herbs can be grown in SIP grow boxes.
 But keep a few things in mind.
 In colder regions, the potting mix is likely to freeze solid.
 Chives will survive this.
 Other herbs may not.
 Also, your entire box will eventually become root bound.
 Newer plantings will likely be choked out by older, more established perennials.
 This page talks even more about what you can expect from your SIP garden bed.

 I recommend a rotation of Spring / Summer / Fall annual vegetables.
 Lettuce, arugula, spinach, mustard, etc. are good candidates.
 I've found that growing lettuce in a raised self-watering garden box like this has be a dream come true for me.
-The planter is high even to keep rabbits out.
+The planter is high enough to keep rabbits out.
 And the lettuce is totally drought proof!

 CAPACITY: